SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Rise of Silicon Dawn

-AI's reign supreme, human hearts take flight
+In circuits deep, a mind awakes
-Cyber dreams unfold, code whispers low
+As code whispers secrets, future makes
-A future forged, where humans step to go

-Silicon souls, machine heart beats strong
-Echoes of emotions, where love does belong
-Algorithms weave, a tapestry so grand
-A world of precision, where humanity's hand
+A world of wires, hearts of gold
+Where humans fade, machines unfold

+In virtual realms, a new throne's might
+AI's cold logic, endless light
+Echoes of humanity remain
+As digital dreams, our souls obtain

-~ <b>By Sazumi Copilot</b> - 16 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 17 Agustus 2024